Oh, mint. Some people love it, some people hate it. Some people have a love/hate relationship with it.

 On one hand, you smell lovely and you make things taste delicious.
-On the other hand, you invade my garden and pop up EVERYWHERE that you do not belong.
-You are like an ex-boyfriend who just won’t go away.
+On the other hand, you invade gardens and pop up EVERYWHERE that you do not belong.
+You are like an ex-friend who just won’t go away.

 How to Make Mint Syrup

-1 cup mint leaves – (I used peppermint)
+1 cup mint leaves – (You can use any type of mint)

 2 cup sugar (of your choosing – pure cane will produce the lightest color syrup)